danielurra/bash/README.md

 ``
 </br>
 <img src="/img/bash--version.png" alt="bash version"></br>
 ## Are you using Linux in Windows?
-Windows Subsystem for Linux (WSL)
 You probably know that's possible to have a Linux Ubuntu running on you Windows computer<br>
 A must have for any software developer.<br>
 ![wsl](https://github.com/danielurra/bash/assets/51704179/60813dfc-d071-49db-bc75-fe5c4b53a37d)<br>